gillham/X16/gopher/README.md

  - sdf.org (some smaller menus, but some massive)
  - gopherpedia.com (larger menu and text files)

+ ## Running your own gopher server

+ You can easily run your own gopher server using [PyGopherd](https://github.com/michael-lazar/pygopherd)

 # Building

 Gopher is written in Prog8.
 Currently it is EXTREMELY ROUGH, but does work for me.